 - Small leaks where pipes join or bend.

 If you notice any of these problems, speak to your plumber and get them fixed as soon as possible.

-Keeping your office plumbing systems in good condition is essential if you want to avoid costly and hard to deal with problems.
-Although we always recommend calling a professional plumber in to deal with more advanced issues, it’s quite easy to identify and deal with common problems according to the tips outlined above.
+Keeping your office plumbing systems in good condition is essential to avoid costly and hard-to-deal-with problems.
+Although we always recommend calling a professional plumber in to deal with more advanced issues, it’s quite easy to identify and deal with everyday problems according to the tips outlined above.